Accessing Public Services Toolkit

 This factsheet busts four myths around accessing school transport in Wales.

-This factsheet has been written to help parents and carers of children with an intellectual disability to understand what self-injury is, what the causes are and which interventions are effective.
+This five-part guide has been written to help parents and carers of children with intellectual disability to understand what self-injury is, what can cause self-injury and which interventions may help to reduce self-injury.

 Sensory processing refers to how people experience, interpret and use their senses to guide their day-to-day behaviour.
 This guide will outline the most common sensory processing difficulties people can experience, as well as providing an overview of sensory assessments and interventions and strategies for sensory processing difficulties.